 Current NPs may continue to renew their certification into the future, as long as it does not lapse and renewal requirements are met.
 If you allow your adult ANCPC certification to expire, you will need to meet the eligibility requirements for the adult-gerontology acute care NP exam.
 Adult ACNP certificants interested in adult-gerontology ACNP certification will most likely need to obtain a post-graduate certificate to be eligible to sit for the ACNPC-AG exam.

 Current ACNPCs have three renewal options:

 In January 2013, AACN launched the adult-gerontology ACNP certification program — the ACNPC-AG.
 This certification meets requirements for ACNP licensure as defined by the Consensus Model.

 No. While individual states may grandfather nurses currently working in the role, making them exempt from new requirements, national certification accreditation standards prohibit AACN Certification Corporation from grandfathering current certificants into the new credential.

-Current ACNPC certificants interested in ACNPC-AG certification will most likely need additional post-graduate education to be eligible to sit for the Consensus Model-based ACNPC-AG exam.
+ACNPC certificants interested in ACNPC-AG certification will most likely need a post-graduate certificate to be eligible to sit for the Consensus Model-based ACNPC-AG exam.

 The Consensus Model does not require or exclude the DNP as an entry-level degree for APRNs.